pingcap/docs-cn/tikv-configuration-file.md

 ### `wal-dir`

-+ The directory in which WAL files are stored
++ The directory in which WAL files are stored.
+If not specified, the WAL files will be stored in the same directory as the data.
-+ Default value: `"/tmp/tikv/store"`
++ Default value: `""`

 ### `wal-ttl-seconds`